 More Lessons for PreCalculus

-Videos, worksheets, games and acivities to help PreCalculus students learn about lines in the three dimensions coordinate system.
+Examples, solutions, videos, worksheets, games and activities to help PreCalculus students learn about lines in the three dimensions coordinate system.

 In the 3D coordinate system, lines can be described using vector equations or parametric equations.
 Lines in 3D have equations similar to lines in 2D, and can be found given two points on the line.
 In order to understand lines in 3D, one should understand how to parameterize a line in 2D and write the vector equation of a line.
 Perpendicular, parallel and skew lines are important cases that arise from lines in 3D.